Special relativity and the rod/slot paradox – III – Lorentz transformation causes inclination angles

 This tells us that instead of picking E2 ∼ [L, 0, 0]A , we would have to look at an earlier event (for the rod’s right end) in A:

-\[ \pmb{\operatorname{Frame\, A :} \quad \operatorname{E2_R}} \,:\, [\,L,\, y_{r,r,A}|_{E2R},\, – \nu_x/c^2 \, L\,]_A\,, \quad {\small \mbox{with }} \,\, y_{r,r,A}|_{E2R} = v_y * {\nu_x \over c^2} \, L \]
+\[ \pmb{\operatorname{Frame\, A :} \quad \operatorname{E2_R}} \,:\, [\,L,\, \, y_{r,r,A}|_{E2R},\,\, – \nu_x/c^2 \, L\,]_A\,, \quad {\small \mbox{with }} \,\, y_{r,r,A}|_{E2R} = v_y * {\nu_x \over c^2} \, L \,. \]

-\[ \begin{align} t_A|_{E2R} \, &= \, t_{r,r,A}|_{E2R} \,=\, – {\nu_x \over c^2 } * L \, \\[8pt] y_A|_{E2R} \, &= \, y_{r,r,A}|_{E2R} \,=\, {\nu_x * v_y \over c^2 } * L \end{align} \]
+\[ \begin{align} t_A|_{E2R} \, &= \, t_{r,r,A}|_{E2R} \,=\, – {\nu_x \over c^2 } * L \, ,\\[8pt] y_A|_{E2R} \, &= \, y_{r,r,A}|_{E2R} \,=\, {\nu_x * v_y \over c^2 } * L \,. \end{align} \]

 \[ \begin{align} \pmb{\operatorname{ B :}} \quad \pmb{\operatorname{E2R}} \,:\, x_{r,r,B}|_{E2R} \, &= \, x_{r,r,B\,}(t_B=0) \\ &= \gamma_x \,L \,(1 – {\nu_x^2 \over c^2} ) = {1 \over \gamma_x} \, L \,,\\[10pt] y_{r,r,B}|_{E2R} \, &= \, y_{r,r,B\,}(t_B=0) \,, \\ &=\, y_{r,r,A\,}(t_A=0) \, = \, {\nu_x * v_y \over c^2 } * L \\[10pt] t_{r,r,B}|_{E2R} \, &= 0 \end{align} \]

-However, we should also look at events which happen at the same time in B. We have derived that such events are E1 and E2R.
-Respective distances in the spatial coordinates of the rod’s end points are:
+We have derived that the events E1 and E2R in frame A do support a perception of simultaneous events in frame B. Respective distances in the spatial coordinates of the rod’s end points are:

 \[ \begin{align} \pmb{\operatorname{Frame\, B :}} \quad \Delta_{x,R,B} \, &= \, x_{r,r,B}|_{E2R} – x_{r,l,B}|_{E1} = {1 \over \gamma_x} \, L \,, \\[8pt] \Delta_{y,R,B} \, &= \,y_{r,r,B}|_{E2R} – y_{r,l,B}|_{E1} = {\nu_x * v_y \over c^2 } * L \,. \end{align}\]